 Salt Lake City, the “Crossroads of the West,” is known for being easily accessible by car, rail, bus, and air.
 It is also one of the easiest cities to navigate while visiting.
 Located in the center of the downtown area, the Plaza Hotel is a short walk to the Family History Library, shopping, restaurants, historical sights, and many event venues.
-For those who wish to venture out a bit farther, the lightrail stops right in front of the Plaza Hotel and connects with other transportation at the SLC transportation hub.
+For those who wish to venture out a bit farther, the light rail stops right in front of the Plaza Hotel and connects with other transportation at the SLC transportation hub.
 Unless you have designs on a drive up the canyon or to some point north or south of Salt Lake City proper, you shouldn’t need a vehicle while here.
 Should you wish to drive, however, you will be pleasantly surprised to find atypically wide city streets and convenient parking.
-Whatever your mode of transportation, visitor information is available at the Plaza, and the Salt Lake City Visitor’s Bureau is just a block away.
+Whatever your mode of transportation, visitor information is available at the Plaza, and the Salt Lake City Visitors Bureau is just a block away.
+The visitors bureau website can be found here: visitsaltlake

 Getting to Salt Lake City